The best guide to Arab etiquette

 This applies to all the countries and cultures, and the Arabic world in the middle east is not an exception.
 Therefore, you have to learn the cultural norms in the Arabic country you are going to visit in order to act appropriately.

 Another important thing to keep in mind is that etiquette should not only consider words but also nonverbal behavior as well.
-Sometimes, an innocent gesture could be more offensive than thousand words.
+Sometimes, an innocent gesture could be more offensive than a thousand words.

 You will have to deal with locals every day.
 They may be your neighbors, your boss, customers, or even your friends.
 Now when you do not know how to show your respect, you will be able to make friends or have a successful business.